 Aqueon Quietflow Internal Power Filter

-This internal Power Filter is great for your aquarium because it is ideal for all three stages of filtration; mechanical, chemical, biological.
+This internal Power Filter is excellent for your aquarium because it is ideal for all three stages of filtration; mechanical, chemical, biological.
 It’s available on Amazon.com for 24 dollars and has a solid 4-star rating!
-There are 4 variants of sizes that are in stock right now, they are 10,15,30 and 40 gallons.
+There are four variants of sizes that are in stock right now, and they are 10,15, 30 and 40 gallons.
 The direction and height of the water return can be adjusted.

 Wet/Dry or Trickle Filters

-These are not as common as the filters we discussed till now and they are ideal for saltwater fish tanks.
-One major portion of this filter is exposed to air while the other part is exposed to the aquarium water which encourages the growth of beneficial bacteria.
+These are not as common as the filters we discussed till now, and they are ideal for saltwater fish tanks.
+One significant portion of this filter is exposed to air while the other part is exposed to the aquarium water which encourages the growth of beneficial bacteria.